Michael-Siglap/Michael-Siglap/README.md

 ## About Me 🌱

-I'm a passionate entrepreneur and tech enthusiast.
-I'm currently the founder of [Hikari Nova](https://www.hikarinova.com), a platform aimed at revolutionizing trading through automation and simplicity.
+I'm the founder of [Hikari Nova](https://www.hikarinova.com), a platform revolutionizing trading through automation and simplicity.

 - 🔭 Working on an automated API trading engine
 - 🌱 Focused on making trading accessible and rewarding